-$Section \ D \ - \ Water \ and \ Air \ Quality$
+Section D - Water and Air Quality

-- ERR.D.1 NAWG supports giving state and counties both responsibility and financial support for greater participation in enforcement of the Clean Water Act and Clean Air Act.
-(Renewed March 2016) - ERR.D.2 NAWG supports federal funding of cooperative programs for voluntary water quality projects.
-(Renewed March 2016) - ERR.D.3 NAWG opposes any quality standard that is not scientifically-based and economically viable to achieve.
-(Renewed
+ERR.D.1 NAWG supports giving states and counties both responsibility and financial support for greater participation in enforcement of the Clean Water Act and Clean Air Act.
+(Revised February 2019)

-- March 2016) - ERR.D.4 Expired March 2016 - ERR.D.5 NAWG opposes any requirement for water quality monitoring as a criterion for farm program eligibility.
-(Renewed March 2016) - ERR.D.6 NAWG opposes mandatory nutrient management.
-(Renewed March 2016) - ERR.D.7 NAWG opposes the use of any federally mandated total maximum daily load (TMDL) requirements.
-(Renewed March 2016) - ERR.D.8 NAWG opposes federal agencies interfering with the use of privately held water, to the extent of non use, by individuals including those holding an authorized water right.(Renewed March 2016) - ERR.D.9 NAWG opposes the designation of any man-made drainage ditch or canal as a blue line waterway which must be surrounded by a buffer zone.
-(Renewed March 2016) - ERR.D.10 NAWG opposes current EPA regulations on diesel fuel emissions and recommends that the current administration rescind these regulations (Renewed March 2016) - ERR.D.11 NAWG opposes EPA classifying the application of fertilizers and pesticides as point sources for water quality.
-(Renewed March 2016) - ERR.D.12 NAWG favors a reasonable threshold level for agricultural operations of farm fuel and oil-based product storage from any spill and containment regulation (Renewed February 2018) - ERR.D.13 NAWG supports the delivery of water by the Bureau of Reclamation (BOR) under existing contracts.
-(Renewed February 2018) - ERR.D.14 NAWG supports legislative action toward agricultural exemptions from restrictions to the ambient air quality standards.
-(Renewed March 2016) - ERR.D.15 NAWG is opposed to greenhouse gas legislation or regulation that has a negative impact on production agriculture.
+- ERR.D.2 NAWG supports federal funding of cooperative programs for voluntary water quality projects.
+(Renewed February 2019) - ERR.D.3 NAWG opposes any quality standard that is not scientificallybased and economically viable to achieve.
+(Renewed February 2019) - ERR.D.4 Expired March 2016 - ERR.D.5 NAWG opposes any requirement for water quality monitoring as a criterion for farm program eligibility.
+(Renewed February 2019) - ERR.D.6 NAWG opposes mandatory nutrient management.
+(Renewed February 2019) - ERR.D.7 NAWG opposes the use of any federally mandated total maximum daily load (TMDL) requirements.
+(Renewed February 2019) - ERR.D.8 NAWG opposes federal agencies interfering with the use of privately held water, to the extent of non use, by individuals including those holding an authorized water right.
+(Renewed February 2019) - ERR.D.9 NAWG opposes the designation of any man-made drainage ditch or canal as a blue line waterway which must be surrounded by a buffer zone.
+(Renewed February 2019) - ERR.D.10 NAWG opposes current EPA regulations on diesel fuel emissions and recommends that the current administration rescind these regulations.
+(Renewed February 2019) - ERR.D.11 NAWG opposes EPA classifying the application of fertilizers and pesticides as point sources for water quality.
+(Renewed February 2019) - ERR.D.12 NAWG favors a reasonable threshold level for agricultural - NAWG 2019-2020 Directory 64 operations of farm fuel and oil-based product storage from any spill and containment regulation.
+(Renewed February 2018)

+- ERR.D.13 NAWG supports the delivery of water by the Bureau of Reclamation (BOR) under existing contracts.
+(Renewed February2018) - ERR.D.14 NAWG supports legislative action toward agricultural exemptions from restrictions to the ambient air quality standards.
+(Renewed February 2019) - ERR.D.15 NAWG is opposed to greenhouse gas legislation or regulation that has a negative impact on production agriculture.
 NAWG will strive for a net economic benefit to farmers, agriculture and food production.
 We believe neither greenhouse gas regulation nor legislation should take effect until the major carbon emitting countries of the world have agreed to regulate their own greenhouse gases in a like manner to ours.
 NAWG urges USDA to do a detailed economic analysis of any legislation or regulation before it becomes law.
-Furthermore, NAWG will oppose EPA regulation of greenhouse gases.
-(Renewed February 2018)

-- ERR.D.16 NAWG recognizes the importance of protecting water bodies such as the Chesapeake Bay and other waters from nutrient and sediment loadings We support voluntary measures, including conservation programs to achieve desired environmental goals but oppose EPA efforts to impose mandatory and enforceable requirements for non-point sources of pollution from agriculture lands.
+Furthermore, NAWG will oppose EPA regulation of greenhouse gases (Renewed February 2018) - ERR.D.16 NAWG recognizes the importance of protecting water bodies such as the Chesapeake Bay and other waters from nutrient and sediment loadings.
+We support voluntary measures, including conservation programs to achieve desired environmental goals but oppose EPA efforts to impose mandatory and enforceable requirements for non-point sources of pollution from agriculture lands.
 NAWG supports the collection of robust data from ongoing voluntary conservation practices to ensure that state and federal agencies have a more accurate accounting of water quality impacts from agriculture.
+(Renewed February 2019)

-(Renewed March 2016) - ERR.D.17 NAWG supports rescinding the proposed waters of the U.S. regulation (Renewed March 2017) - ERR.D.18 NAWG opposes the Waters of the United States (WOTUS) rule published in the federal register on June 29, 2015.
-(Montana, March 2016) - ERR.D.19 NAWG supports that newly manufactured agriculture equipment including: tractors, combines, sprayers, etc., be exempt from Tier 4 standards (March 2017)
+- ERR.D.17 NAWG supports rescinding the proposed waters of the U.S. regulation.
+(Renewed March 2017) - ERR.D.18 Expired February 2019 - ERR.D.19 NAWG supports that newly manufacturedagriculture equipment including: tractors, combines, sprayers, etc., be exempt from Tier 4 standards.
+(March 2017) - ERR.D.20 NAWG supports the Waters of the US regulation issued on December 11, 2018 (February 2019)